BartekOrchowski/BartekOrchowski/README.md

 ## Hi everyone, I'm Bartek 👋

-I'm an Electromechatronics student, working as a test engineer at **Kostal Automotive**.
-I'm passionate about technology and innovation, especially in **Embedded Systems**.
+I'm an Electromechatronics student, passionate about technology and innovation, especially in **Embedded Systems**.
 ---

 ## My current projects: